yosmelchiang/wdt_demo/Documentation/Jira.md

         - We are going to define a class for all time functionality with methods categorized as follow:
         - **Time display**: These methods do not require a paremeter.
 They use the `this` Date object provided during the instance creation return either a numerical value or a string.
           - `displayDateAndTime`: Returnss a long formatted string inluding day of the week, month, date and time in HH:MM:SS format.
+          - `displayTime`: Runs an interval that sets the footer content to the results of `displayDateAndTime`.
           - `currentTimeInHours`: Return the current time in a string with a simple readable format: HH:MM.
           - `currentTimeInMins`: Returns the current time in a number format that we can use for our comparison operators.
 This is mainly for creating a condition for late staffs/deliveries and triggering a notification.
         - **Time Conversions**: These methods ask for a single parameter, either minutes or hours, and return either a numerical value or a string.